My Course Isn’t Selling Enough. What Gives?!

-This meant that when I rebranded Connect + Convert to be for those who wanted to passively sell scalable offers, a majority of my audience wasn’t interested.
+This meant that when I remastered/rebranded one of my top selling courses to be for those who wanted to passively sell scalable offers their business, a majority of my audience wasn’t interested.

 Instead, I had to start all of my numbers at ZERO again so that they would be accurate to who I was now serving.